ymoyao/cocoapods-privacy/README.md

 ## Notice
 The plugin is focus on NSPrivacyAccessedAPITypes and automatically search and create workflow. you should manager NSPrivacyCollectedDataTypes by yourself！

+##
+Could you please consider giving our repository a star🌟🌟🌟?
+It would mean a lot to us and help our project gain more visibility.
+Thank you!